Apsaraconda/Linux_Monitoring_v1.0/README.md

 **SPACE_ROOT_USED** = _size of used space of the root partition in MB, with an accuracy of two decimal places_
 **SPACE_ROOT_FREE** = _size of free space of the root partition in MB, with an accuracy of two decimal places_

-After outputting the values, suggest writing the data to a file (ask the user to answer **Y/N**).
+After outputting the values, the script suggests writing the data to a file (asks the user to answer **Y/N**).
 Responses **Y** and **y** are considered positive, all others - negative.

-If the user agrees, create a file in the current directory containing the information that had been outputted.
+If the user agrees, the script creates a file in the current directory containing the information that had been outputted.
-The file name must looks like: **DD_MM_YY_HH_MM_SS.status** (The time in the file name must indicate when the data was saved).
+The file name looks like: **DD_MM_YY_HH_MM_SS.status** (The time in the file name indicates when the data was saved).

 ## Part 3.
 Visual output design for the system research script

-Everything is ready!
-But it looks so boring...
-We need to add more colours to this world!

-**== Task ==**

-Write a bash script.
-Use the script from [**Part 2**](#part-2-system-research) and remove the part where the data is saved to a file.
 The script is run with 4 parameters.
 The parameters are numeric.
 From 1 to 6, for example:
 `script03.sh 1 3 4 5`

 Colour designations: (1 - white, 2 - red, 3 - green, 4 - blue, 5 - purple, 6 - black)